 Biosimilars can potentially reduce costs for consumers by creating price competition for products that previously faced few market competitors.

 Figure 1 illustrates the relationships between manufacturers, providers, insurers, pharmacy benefit managers, and patients that drive both competition and potential savings.
-Based on models that take these relationships into consideration, Research and Development Corporation reported estimates that biosimilars will lead to a reduction of $53 billion in direct spending on biologic drugs from 2017 to 2026, or about 3% of the total estimated biologic spending over the same period, with a range of $24 to $150 billion3
+Based on models that take these relationships into consideration, the RAND (Research and Development) Corporation reported estimates that biosimilars will lead to a reduction of $53 billion in direct spending on biologic drugs from 2017 to 2026, or about 3% of the total estimated biologic spending over the same period, with a range of $24 to $150 billion3

 Although traditional generics are 80% to 90% cheaper than the brand-name product, biosimilars are expected to be only 20% to 25% cheaper, given the complexity of developing these compounds3

 The Centers for Medicare & Medicaid Services announced that each biosimilar approved will have its own reimbursement or Healthcare Common Procedure Coding System (HCPCS) code as part of Medicare Part B, effective January 1, 2018.4 Previously, all biosimilars for the same reference product used a common HCPCS code.
 The impact of this change on costs is unclear, and should be evaluated in the future5

 Who may benefit from lower prices of biosimilars?3,6

 Insurers may benefit in the short term, and in the long term, can shift cost savings to patients as lower premiums